theory/justatheory/content/post/meta/evolutionary-theory.md

 type: post
 ---

-Back in 2013, a slew of new top-level domains became available, and I pounced a number of them, thinking it'd be a good time to make make a shorter domain my own.
+Back in 2013, a slew of new top-level domains became available, and I pounced on a number of them, thinking it'd be good to make a shorter domain my own.
 My favorite was theory.pm.
 In the early years of *Just a Theory,* I wrote mostly about [Perl] and related topics like [Bricolage].
 I thought naming a Perl blog like a Perl module would be appropriate.
-By that time I often also wrote about [Postgres], and didn't want to mix topics.
+By that time I wrote a lot about [Postgres], and didn't want to mix topics.
 So alongside theory.pm, I also launched theory.so --- as in "stored objects".
 Both used a new static design built on [Octopress] hosted on [GitHub Pages].